MLops-Fr-2023/Weather_Medoc_Vineyards/README.md

 ## Presentation

-In this project you will find an AWS folder in order to run your application according to the IaS (Infrastructure as Code) The folder contains :
+In this project you will find an AWS folder in order to run your application according to the IaaS (Infrastructure as a Service)
+The folder contains :
 - The infrastructure.yml file which must be used with CloudFormation
 - The VM_setup.sh to set up a VM (Docker, Kubernetes, Git, AWS CLI)